karthi07/rb-linter/README.md

 - Limit lines to 80 characters (use '/' to extend line)
 - Extra Trailing white spaces

-### As a professional Linter this also exclude the string text while checking for the style and logic errors.
-The Linter designed and developed with considering running time and space complexity as one of main aspect. the code file is alomst processed single scan ~ O(n+k).
+### As a professional Linter, this also excludes the string text while checking for the style and logic errors.
+The Linter designed and developed with considering running time and space complexity as one of main aspects. the code file is almost processed single scan ~ O(n+k).

 ## Built With